f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip-fetch-policy-from-bigiq.rst

         - JOSE header: ``eyJhbGciOiJkaXIiLCJlbmMiOiJub25lIn0``
 - enforcementMode: ``blocking``

-.. note:: In order to get the value of the Ciphertext, we convert the SSL key password (``purple123``) using https://www.url-encode-decode.com/base64-encode-decode/
+.. note:: In order to get the value of the Ciphertext, we convert the admin password (``purple123``) using https://www.url-encode-decode.com/base64-encode-decode/
           More details on the AS3 Certificate class `here <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/schema-reference.html#certificate-passphrase>`_.

 .. image:: ../pictures/asm-as3/lab-6-5.png